dtekcth/data101/README.md

 # Data101

-A book targeting students that are starting a university programme related to computer science, specifically those at Chalmers University of Technology.
+A book targeting students that are starting a university program related to computer science, specifically those at Chalmers University of Technology.

 ## Contributing